srseven/flaskmvc-ecommerce/README.md

 # flaskmvc-ecommerce
 An extensive ecommerce website with a Python Flask framework and Oracle Database 11g backend and an HTML5, CSS3 (Bootstrap) and JavaScript (jQuery) frontend based on Model View Controller (MVC) pattern.
-This was made as semester project of my Database Systems (DB) and Object Oriented Analysis and Design (OOAD) courses.
-This project is work inprogress and can be used as an extensive boilerplate when starting out an ecommerce website with Flask.
+This was made as a semester project of my Database Systems (DB) and Object Oriented Analysis and Design (OOAD) courses.
+This project is work in-progress and can be used as an extensive boilerplate when starting out an ecommerce website with Flask.

 # Dependencies:
 These are packages the project is built upon.
 I suggest first creating a `virtualenv` and then installing these packages inside it to avoid version conflicts with global Python package installs.